TamLem/Inception/README.md

-# Inception - Implemntation of a microservice architecture for web applications
+# Inception - Implementation of microservice architecture for a web application

 The projects is composed of docker containers created from scratch and volumes mounted to the containers.